Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo you learned how to integrate your website with an existing WAAD tenant.
+By completing this demo you learned how to integrate your website with an existing Azure Active Directory tenant.

 ---